johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-01-typescript-unit-tests-with-debug-support/index.md

 ✔ Automatically clear mock calls, instances, contexts and results before every test? … no
 ```

+We'll select all the defaults; including _not_ using TypeScript for the configuration file.
+We don't require a TypeScript configuration file to be able to write TypeScript tests.
+The initialisation will create a `jest.config.js` file which contains the configuration used to run our tests.

-We'll select all the defaults.
-Next, we'll update our `package.json` `scripts` section to invoke Jest:
+Next, we'll update the `scripts` section of our `package.json` to invoke Jest:

 ```json
   "scripts": {